Lac-Mégantic, Quebec: Demographics

 In 2021, the median age of Lac-Mégantic was 53.6 and 87% of the population were 15 years of age and over.

 Residents whose sole native language was French numbered 5,705 (98%), while those with only English as their first language were 60 (1%), 40 people (0.7%) had another language as their mother tongue and 20 people (0.3%) counted both French and English as their first language.

 Government

 Municipal

-The mayor of Lac-Mégantic is Jean-Guy Cloutier, who was elected in a special election in 2015 to succeed retiring mayor Colette Roy-Laroche.
+The mayor of Lac-Mégantic was Jean-Guy Cloutier, who was elected in a special election in 2015 to succeed retiring mayor Colette Roy-Laroche until 2017.

 Due to the rail disaster, the provincial government of Quebec had delayed the municipal election in Lac-Mégantic from its regular timing concurrent with the 2013 municipal elections; the next election will, however, be held normally in 2017.
 Roy-Laroche, a former schoolmaster, was nicknamed "the granite lady" (la dame de granit) for her handling of the derailment and its aftermath.
 The town council is made up of councillors representing six electoral districts.

+In 2017, mayor Julie Morin was elected with 69,28% of popular vote.
+In 2021, she was reelected without any opposition.

+New November 2025 Quebec municipal elections will happen in more than a thousand cities and towns and will tell who is the next mayor.